RobinBuschmann/express-controllers/README.md

             - documents.js
         ...
 ```
-`express-controllers` can also handle this for you and will resolve the controllers of the example to the following routes:
+`express-versioning` can also handle this for you and will resolve the controllers of the example to the following routes:
 ```
 organization-a/:version/users
 organization-b/:version/users